Operation Scylla: Night action

 Jermain gave the alarm and ordered the other boats to start up and scatter.
 With no time to make signals, Jermain moved MTB 315 to the east, leaving two boats for each side of Scipione.
 Jermain intended to feint with MTB 315 to attract the attention of the cruiser and leave the other boats in a better position for attack.

 Pellegrini had turned his ship to 200 degrees, heading to a point between MTB 313 and MTB 316.
 The speed of the cruiser surprised the British and it was only 1500 yd away by the time they were ready to fire torpedoes.
 Scipione opened fire with all guns, with a precision that Pellegrini said "left him amazed".
 The Italian report claims that the engagement lasted no more than three minutes and that the first Allied craft to be hit by 13.5 cm rounds was the closest boat to starboard, which was left in a "sinking condition".
 This was MTB 313, only 300 yd distant from Scipione.
-MTB 313 was ready to launch torpedoes, when Foster was wounded in a leg and the spare officer of the flotilla, sub-lieutenant John McKim was mortally wounded.
+MTB 313 was ready to launch torpedoes, when Foster was wounded in the leg and the spare officer of the flotilla, sub-lieutenant John McKim was mortally wounded.
 One torpedo passed just ahead of Scipione and the damaged MTB limped away.